Last changed 24 March 2012 ............... Length about 4,000 words (26,000 bytes).

 Notes on enroling students on a moodle course

-If for a moodle course, the "course ID number" in "edit course settings" (which you get to by "Admin"-"settings") is the course code, then students are automatically enroled.
+If for a moodle course, the "course ID number" in "edit course settings" (which you get to by "Admin"-"settings") is the course code, then students are automatically enrolled.
 What actually happens is that when (but only when) the student logs into that moodle, then the connection is made between that student and their registered courses, and the latter appear in the personal "my courses" list for that student.
 So it is completely smooth and effortless for the student.
-And if they are deleted from the course, they will be silently re-enroled again when/if they login again to that moodle.
+And if they are deleted from the course, they will be silently re-enrolled again when/if they login again to that moodle.
 For the staff member the only drawback is that they don't appear in menus as members of the course until they've logged in the first time.

-If that isn't working, or the student isn't yet enroled in MyCampus for the course, then when and only when they login to the moodle, then staff can add them to the course (Admin:: Assign roles:: Student role:: Add:: search).
+If that isn't working, or the student isn't yet enrolled in MyCampus for the course, then when and only when they login to the moodle, then staff can add them to the course (Admin:: Assign roles:: Student role:: Add:: search).
 To get round the "when and only when" you can get LTC moodle staff to add a (short) list of students to a specified moodle; so you can get on with your admin task of enroling them.

 How to enrol someone apart from that.
 Searching for their matric; or staff name.
 What if staff not on that moodle.